EnfrigFalco/makepkg-affinity/README.md

 # makepkg-affinity
 An Arch MakePKG to build Wine compatable with Affinity V2 suite

-If on different distribution build with the following:
+## On different distribution use toolbox and do the following:

+### Prepare container
 ```
 toolbox create --image quay.io/toolbx-images/archlinux-toolbox
 toolbox enter archlinux-toolbox